Jeanne Hoban: Education reform

 In 1972, as part of the ongoing educational reforms instituted by the United Front government, she was appointed to a committee to look into the teaching of English in Sri Lanka Schools.
 She was seconded to the Curriculum Development Centre, where she edited its bulletin.
 There she was on the drafting committee of a new series of English Language textbooks.
 She was associated with a group of educationists led by Douglas Walatara, who wanted to teach English through the medium of the students' mother tongue, the indirect method.
 The new English textbook, which replaced the GCE (Advanced Level) English textbook, and which she was partly responsible for, was controversial, avoiding Chaucer and Shakespeare, but including Bob Dylan (Blowin' in the Wind), John Lennon (Imagine) and Isaac Asimov (Jokester) – her personal favourite, Arthur C. Clarke's ("The Star"), was left out for fear of offending Roman Catholics.

 She returned to England for a short time and was active in the Anti-Nazi League and the trade union movement.
 In 1981, she returned to Sri Lanka once again.

+Family life and death

 She died in 1997 after being diagnosed with Alzheimer's disease.
-She left two children, Janaki and Vinod.
+She had two children.